-The Northern Corridor Improvements (NCI) project is a programme to build a new key connection in Auckland’s transport system.
-It is the final part of the NZ Transport Agency’s 48 km Western Ring Route, providing a second route around Auckland to connect the south and north around the west side.
+The Northern Corridor Improvements (NCI) project is building a new key connection in Auckland’s transport system.
+It is the final part of the NZ Transport Agency’s 48 km Western Ring Route, providing a second route around Auckland to connect the south and north through the west.

-It’s a programme that will build on the improved travel times and resilience, which customers are already experiencing since the opening of the Waterview Connection.
+It’s a project that will build on the improved travel times and resilience customers are already experiencing since the opening of the Waterview Connection.
 The NCI project includes:

-The decision to genuinely empower, collaborate and involve mana whenua, key stakeholders and the community was critical due to the highly complex and accelerated nature of the project.
+The decision to genuinely empower, collaborate and involve mana whenua, key stakeholders and the community was seen as critical due to the highly complex and accelerated nature of the project.

-The NCI project has the potential to be truly transformative for the fast-growing northern areas due to its planned investment in the full range of travel modes – vehicles, buses, cyclists and pedestrians.
-Success relies on the community taking up these options; however, construction will have a significant impact on some community facilities, reserves, special environmental areas and private properties.
+The NCI project has the potential to be truly transformative for the fast-growing northern areas due to its planned investment in the full range of travel choices across all modes – vehicles, buses, cyclists and pedestrians.
+Success will rely on the community taking up these options, however construction will have a significant impact on some community facilities, reserves, special environmental areas and private properties.

-Aurecon approached community consultation with the commitment to place public interests at the heart of all decision making and achieved this with a formal and structured engagement approach.
+The joint client-Aurecon NZ team made a commitment to put public interests at the heart of all decision making and achieved this with a formal and structured engagement approach.

-In its report and decision, the Board of Inquiry for the project recognised that there had been a great many opportunities offered to those potentially affected by the project to discuss matters of concern with the Transport Agency and, in some cases, to negotiate alterations to the project.
+In its report and decision, the Board of Inquiry for the project recognised that there had been a great many opportunities offered to those potentially affected by the project to engage with the Transport Agency to discuss matters of concern and, in some cases, to negotiate alterations to the project.

 The engagement plan recognised that the project area is heavily urbanised and tightly constrained.
 This means more than 130 individual properties, 160 buildings, 8 residential suburbs, 8 000 businesses, educational facilities and 10 hectares of publicly-owned open spaces come into contact with the project area.

 A relationship matrix and action plan were developed to identify stakeholders, the communication pathways to reach them, and the feedback mechanisms to obtain input from affected individuals or businesses.
 A Multi-criteria Assessment Tool helped ensure feedback informed decision-making at every decision point.

-Meaningful engagement with stakeholders has contributed to design changes to suit them, as well as recognise the importance of their voice, and involvement with the final designs.
-For instance, the project team’s successful consultation with the owners of an apartment complex and the body corporate resulted in a change to engineering designs which avoided damage to their shared stormwater assets of the whole block of apartments.
+Meaningful engagement with stakeholders contributed to design changes to suit them, and recognised the importance of their voice, and contribution to the final designs.
+For instance, the project team’s successful consultation with the body corporate and apartment owners at an apartment complex resulted in a change to engineering designs so the whole block of apartments avoided damage to their shared stormwater assets.

 Feedback was gathered in many ways including:

 A good example of where public participation helped shape the planning process was the decision not to proceed with a proposed bridge link across the motorway.
-Community ambassadors encouraged community members to complete an independent survey with their views on the bridge.
-The project team listened to the community and their concerns that a bridge link would significantly increase the traffic volume into a quiet residential suburb and make the area unsafe, and consequently did not proceed with the bridge option.
+Community ambassadors encouraged community members to complete an independent survey with their views of the bridge.
+The project team listened to the community and their concerns that a bridge link would significantly increase the traffic volume into a quiet residential suburb and make the area unsafe, so the bridge option did not proceed.